MaslowCommunityGarden/Maslow-kits-for-sale-soon./README.md

 - **Improved, stronger ring, carriages and L brackets.**
 - **Upgraded motor gears.**
 - **6 months warranty on all parts (including shipping).**
 - **Free support.**

+We are here to help and collaborate, we always answer all our e-mails within a day.

 ![NOTE.
 The new shield v1.4 was a much needed upgrade to the kit, it was initially created by a community member @blurf to solve the problems of the shield v1.2 (burn out), and it is now produced by us with a few safety improvements.
 Support for this shield was also included in the original firmware since version 1.4 (more than a year ago).
 It is a Plug and Play shield made in USA that will not fail](https://raw.githubusercontent.com/MaslowCommunityGarden/Maslow-kits-for-sale-soon./master/note.gif)

-We are here to help and collaborate, we always answer all our e-mails within a day.
+See more about the old (1.2) vs latest shield (v1.4) [HERE](https://www.eastbaysource.com/blogs/product-info/product-detail)

 - See our complete parts list [HERE](https://www.eastbaysource.com/blogs/news/maslow-full-kit-parts-list)